Send EUR & GBP bank transfers to 44 countries. Learn more

 Need a concrete guideline on how much to budget for ongoing costs?

-One survey of 260 corporate respondents found that those with a loyalty program allocated roughly 28% of their marketing budget to customer loyalty program management and CRM in 2023.
+One survey of 260 corporate respondents found that those with a loyalty program allocated roughly 28% of their marketing budget to customer loyalty program management and CRM.

 Step 7: Make it easy (and enticing) to enroll